eCrimeLabs/ja3toMISP/README.md

 When an PCAP file is parsed and the JA3 signatures are imported, ensure to add the description text for what type of signature it is related to.

+Each Signature is created as a MISP object with the following Information:
+- Ja3-fingerprint-md5
+- IP source
+- IP destination
+- First-Seen

 ### Remember to create the file "keys.py":
 ```